AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates as Extension Methods of Knowledgebases

-The following example shows how predicates can be represented as simple extension methods which extend a knowledgebase type.
+The following example shows how predicates can be represented as simple extension methods which extend a knowledgebase interface.
 This technique provides numerous benefits including simplifying organizing collections of predicates, using namespaces, in .NET assemblies.
 Developers could use a namespace in a source-code file to have desired predicates available.

 ```cs
 public static partial class ExampleModule